Austin Slater Preview, Player Props: Giants vs. Reds

-The San Francisco Giants, including Austin Slater (.294 slugging percentage in past 10 games, including zero homers), take on starter Andrew Abbott and the Cincinnati Reds at Oracle Park, Monday at 9:45 PM ET.
+On Tuesday, Austin Slater (.400 on-base percentage in past 10 games, 62 points above season-long percentage) and the San Francisco Giants play the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
+First pitch is at 9:45 PM ET.

-In his last game, he had two hits (going 2-for-3 with an RBI) against the Braves.
+In his last game he had a one-hit showing (1-for-2) against the Reds.

 Austin Slater Game Info & Props vs. the Reds